Why Cloud-Based Computing Services Are the Game-Changer for Businesses in 2025

 The Journey from On-Premise to Cloud

 Ten years ago, most companies stored everything on physical servers sitting in their own buildings.
 This meant huge upfront costs, constant maintenance, and limited flexibility.
+What is cloud computing changed everything by moving these resources to the internet, where businesses could access them anytime, anywhere.

 Understanding Cloud Service Models